 In the 2016 EITI Progress Report, former NEITI Executive Secretary and current Minister of State for Budget and Planning Zainab Ahmed noted that the NEITI Act had led to other reforms such as the PIB, which provided a sound policy roadmap for a legal and regulatory framework for the oil and gas sector.
-The reforms at NNPC since 2015 (related to offshore processing agreements, swaps (RPEAs), subsidies and NLNG dividends) were also highlighted in this context, as “largely informed” by EITI recommendations.
+The reforms at NNPC since 2015 (related to offshore processing agreements, swaps (RPEAs), subsidies, and NLNG dividends) were also highlighted in this context, as “largely informed” by EITI recommendations.
 Other examples of ongoing internal reforms among government agencies that manage the extractive industry revenues brought upon by EITI implementation include the introduction of the Software Application Project by the NNPC and the development of the Upstream Operational Manual by the Federal Revenue Service, both of which are due to recommendations to the government agencies from findings in NEITI Reports.

 Sustainability: Beyond annual FGN funding ensured under the 2007 NEITI Act, the NSWG has sought to raise additional financial support for EITI implementation from various development partners.

 The World Bank approved a third tranche of MDTF support for EITI implementation in Nigeria, USD 900,000 earmarked for capacity building and support for the Fiscal Allocation Statutory Disbursement (FASD) scoping study, in early 2013.
 The agreement was counter-signed by the Accountant General to the Federation in Q3-2013.
-The UK DfID’s FOSTER programme ended in April 2016 and was succeeded by FOSTER 2 starting in May 2016.
+The UK DFID’s FOSTER programme ended in April 2016 and was succeeded by FOSTER 2 starting in May 2016.
 The latter will have a focus on capacity building and implementation of the knowledge gained from FOSTER 1.
 There is a possibility that the remit of FOSTER 2 will encompass the solid minerals sector.
 FOSTER has commissioned numerous research papers on crude oil governance, industry restructuring and the Petroleum Industry Bill, sector revenue management, impact on local communities, scenarios on declining oil prices, oil theft and illegal refining, privatisation of refineries, beneficial ownership, roadmap for oil sector governance, and many others.
 FOSTER has documented various options for blocking leakages in the oil sector and is constantly looking for champions to drive their implementation.
 While the African Development Bank had indicated interest in early 2013 in providing financial support to capacity building related to oil bidding rounds, it subsequently declined funding for NEITI in Q2-2013 due to unavailability of funds.
 The United Nations Office on Drugs and Crime (UNODC) also expressed interest in supporting some NEITI activities in early 2013.
 The NEITI Secretariat subsequently worked with UNODC in Q2-2013 to ensure that potential support for NEITI was aligned with UNODC work under relevant EU projects.
 The NEITI Secretariat met with EU Ambassadors on 12 March 2013 to discuss possible funding for specific NEITI activities.
 The NSWG Chair also reached out to the Norwegian Embassy in mid-2013 for financial support for specific NEITI activities.

-The NEITI Secretariat and NSWG has also consistently liaised with the Secretary to the Government of the Federation.
+The NEITI Secretariat and NSWG have also consistently liaised with the Secretary to the Government of the Federation.
 The NSWG Chair wrote to the Presidency through the SGF requesting additional funds and undertook visits to the offices of DG Budget and SGF to explain NEITI activities and explain the request for additional funding in Q2-2013.
 The NSWG established a four-member working group on NEITI funding at its 19 September 2013 meeting.
 The SGF agreed to lobby the Coordinating Minister for the Economy on funding for NEITI in Q4-2013, following an unfavourable response from DG Budget.
 The NSWG directed its Finance and General Purpose Committee to establish a framework for donors to be able to pool their financial support for NEITI, at its 11 December 2013 meeting.